Lakeside Apartments sold en bloc for $273.89m, 14% above reserve price

 The 120-unit, 99-year leasehold project located near Jurong Lake Gardens and the Jurong Lake District was sold to Winville Investment, a subsidiary of Singapore-listed Wing Tai Holdings.

-The developer plans to turn the 12,465.4 sq m (134,177 sq ft) site into a more than 300-unit residential development with views of Jurong Lake Gardens, Chinese Garden and Japanese Garden.
+The developer plans to turn the 12,465.4 sq m site into a more than 300-unit residential development with views of Jurong Lake Gardens, Chinese Garden and Japanese Garden.

-Owners of the three-bedroom units at the existing condo stand to get about $2.28 million each, marketing agent PropNex Realty told The Straits Times on Thursday (May 26).
+Owners of the three-bedroom units at the existing condo stand to get about $2.28 million each, marketing agent PropNex Realty told The Straits Times yesterday.

 But PropNex was unable to disclose what the $273.89 million price translated to in terms of land rate, as well as the number of bids placed in the tender, which closed on May 25.